Position Sizing

 Position sizing: the single most important decision in every trade

-▶ 7m 23sWilliams identifies position sizing as the most critical element of trading — more important than entry timing, exit rules, or system sophistication.
-He risks between five and ten percent of equity per trade — higher than most professionals, calibrated to his track record and emotional tolerance.
+▶ 3m 25sWilliams identifies position sizing as the most critical element of trading — more important than entry timing, exit rules, or system sophistication.
+He risks between five and ten percent of equity per trade, higher than most professionals because his track record and emotional tolerance support it.
 His recommended maximum for most traders is four percent.
-The key insight is that position size is not a judgment call determined by conviction: it is calculated from the stop distance.
-If the stop is far from entry, you trade fewer contracts to stay within your risk budget.
-If the stop is tight, you can size up.
-He walks through the arithmetic explicitly: a $10,000 stop on a $100,000 account at four percent risk means exactly one contract — no room for argument.
+The key insight: position size is not a judgment call determined by conviction — it is calculated from the stop distance.
+If the stop is far from entry, trade fewer contracts to stay within your risk budget.
+If the stop is tight, size up.
+He walks through the arithmetic explicitly: a ten-thousand-dollar stop on a hundred-thousand-dollar account at four percent risk means exactly one contract, with no room for argument or emotional override.

 "For most people, four percent should be the maximum."

 ▶ 2m 28sWilliams recounts the 1987 Robbins World Cup campaign in which he turned $10,000 into over $1.1 million — an 11,300% return over twelve months.
-The number most people don't discuss is the one that made it possible: he risked approximately 30% of equity on every single trade.
-This is an order of magnitude beyond what he recommends, and beyond anything he would attempt again.
-His daughter Michelle Williams later won the same competition risking 10% per trade — a result Williams considers equally remarkable because it proves that exceptional returns are achievable at far more conservative risk levels.
-The 11,300% story is both a proof of concept and a warning: the same position sizing that drives extraordinary gains can drive ruin if the strategy has any weakness.
+The number most people do not discuss is the one that made it possible: he risked approximately 30% of equity on every single trade.
+This is an order of magnitude beyond what he recommends today, and beyond anything he would attempt again.
+His daughter Michelle Williams later won the same competition risking ten percent per trade — a result Williams considers equally remarkable because it proves that exceptional returns are achievable at far more conservative risk levels.
+At one point the account was over two million dollars before a drawdown took it back.
+The 11,300% story is both a proof of concept and a warning: the same position sizing that drives extraordinary gains can destroy an account if the strategy has any weakness.

 "I risked about 30 percent of my equity on every single trade."